La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **mi zmadu do le ka melbi**
 > _I exceed you in prettiness._

-In other words, the main verb **melbi** is similar to the third place of **zmadu**, which specifies the comparison criteria.
+In other words, the main relation **melbi** is similar to the third place of **zmadu**, which specifies the comparison criteria.
 Two more examples:

 > **mi prami do ne se mau la .doris.**
 > _I love you more than Doris._